Causes of Right Abdominal Pain

 This has happened to all of us once: this sudden piercing and uncomfortable pain in the abdomen.
 Sometimes it happens on the right side, which is why it makes you a little more scared and anxious to ask what the reason behind it is.
-Today, we will explain the main possible causes for you to keep in mind.
+Today, we will explain the main possible causes of right abdominal pain for you to keep in mind.

 2. Colon Problems